angusshire/msbot/README.md

 # msbot
-Bot for sending background keystrokes to game process.
+Gaming bot for MS v62.
+Previous bots suffered from the fact that keyboard input must be sent to the game window with focus.
+This bot solves that problem by sending keystrokes to the game window in the background.